 Also, through the generosity of the Levi Strauss Foundation, the university has established the Robert D. Haas Chancellor's Chair in Equity and Inclusion.
 It honors Robert D. Haas, a trustee of the Haas, Jr. Fund and a U.C.
-Berkeley alumnus, who recently stepped down as chief executive officer and chairman of San Francisco-based Levi Strauss & Co., where he built on the company's tradition of progressive workplace practices.
+Berkeley alumnus, who was formerly the chief executive officer and chairman of San Francisco-based Levi Strauss & Co., where he built on the company's tradition of progressive workplace practices.

 In 1994, the Fund made the lead gift to help rebuild Cal’s sports facility for student athletes, the Walter A. Haas, Jr. Pavilion.
 The home of the men’s and women’s basketball and volleyball teams, the Haas Pavilion seats more than 12,000 fans and hosts numerous sports, recreational and speaking events.
 Reflecting the late Walter A. Haas, Jr.’s love for sports and his alma mater, the Fund pledged a gift of $11 million in 1994 for the $57 million athletic and activities center.